 “Regular Spring Break business keeps us pretty busy usually on its own, so we spend this time just trying to ensure each guest has a memorable experience.
 In other times, through the year, we do have special events such as Homeschool Days, Girl Scout Days, and fun things like that.”

 What does 2021 look like for The Butterfly Palace?

-“We are continuing our normal experiences that add to your visit.
-Like all of our friendly staff including the “storyteller” – who will go around and share some of the background behind our exhibits, how they help the rainforest, and why we have the exhibits that we do because they each have a story behind them.
-We, of course, have had to adjust our traditions in 2020 and 2021 such as making our butterfly releases and critter encounters more of a one-on-one experience rather than done in a crowd.
+“We are continuing our normal experiences that add to your visit, like all of our friendly staff, including the “storyteller” – who will go around and share some of the backgrounds behind our exhibits, how they help the rainforest, and why we have the exhibits that we do because they each have a story behind them.
+We, of course, have had to adjust our traditions in 2020 and 2021, such as making our butterfly releases and critter encounters more of a one-on-one experience rather than done in a crowd.
 But we are doing our best to adapt, not subtract.”